signalfx/signalfx-dotnet-tracing/docs/PULL_FROM_UPSTREAM.md

     * Old PublicKeyToken: `def86d061d0d2eeb` use `e43a27c2023d388a` instead.
     * Old log path: `/var/log/datadog` use `/var/log/signalfx` instead.
     * Run unit tests, commit any needed fixes, repeat until passing unit tests
-    * Update version in [TracerVersion.cs](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/blob/main/tools/Datadog.Core.Tools/TracerVersion.cs) if the upstream bumped it.
+    * Update version in `tracer\src\Datadog.Trace.ClrProfiler.Native\version.h` if the upstream bumped it.
     * Update versions and integrations json by running: `cd \build\tools\PrepareRelease && dotnet run -- versions integrations` (remember to revert wcf and other windows-only frameworks if you are using different platform)
     * Run build via nuke and commit any needed fixes, until it passes: